friflo/Friflo.Json.Fliox/Engine/README.md

 ### Add tags to an entity

+`Tags` are `struct`s similar to components - except they store no data.
+They can be utilized in queries similar as components to restrict the amount of entities returned by a query.

 ```csharp
 public struct MyTag1 : ITag { };
 public struct MyTag2 : ITag { };